skygear-demo/deprecated-raspberrypi-example/README.md

+# DEPRECATED

+The Skygear IoT plugins only works with Skygear v0, but not in latest v1.

 # Skygear Working Example on Raspberry Pi

 This is a simple Raspberry Pi setup demonstrating the usage of [Skygear JS SDK](https://docs.skygear.io/js/guide/) in